 Attend Law School

 Consider earning a certificate or master’s in law if your school offers it.
-These take an additional year or two to complete, but they provide you with much more insight into tax and estate planning.
+These take an additional year or two to complete, but they provide much more insight into tax and estate planning.
 Additionally, think about enhancing your estate planning skills through internships or mentorships.

 Pass your State’s Bar Exam

-You must pass the state bar test in order to practice law.
+You must pass the state bar test to practice law.
 Remember that a lot of bar tests demand that you have a thorough understanding of the legal system.
 Additionally, written tests emphasize both the law and ethics.

 Learn the Uniform Probate Code

 Learn the Uniform Probate Code thoroughly.
 The Uniform Probate Code establishes guidelines and restrictions for the legal documents of an estate, such as a will or trust.
 Understanding the probate code will help you assist your customers.
-Remember that this rule is only a guideline; each state has its own probate laws and codes.
+Remember that this rule is only a guideline; each state has its probate laws and regulations.

 Join a Professional Association